+There are many factors that produce differential air pressure between the interior and exterior of a building.
+These factors include stack effect on tall buildings, mechanical pressurizations/depressurization, and wind.
 Differential air pressure results in air movement through the building envelope.
-Research and experience has shown that the vast majority of moisture condensation within wall assemblies is caused by movement of moist air from the warm side of the assembly to the cold side.
+Research and experience has shown that the vast majority of moisture condensation within wall assemblies can be due to movement of moist air from the warm side of the assembly to the cold side of the assembly.
 As air moves through the assembly, it carries the humidity with it.
-Once the humid air reaches colder sections of the wall assembly, it condenses.
+Once the humid air reaches colder sections of the wall assembly, the humidity condenses.
 Since air can move large quantities of moisture, condensation can be very significant.
 In addition to potential problems with condensation, air movement through exterior walls also significantly reduces their thermal performance and energy efficiency.